 After the Red River Rebellion, the Métis moved from Manitoba to the northwest where they could continue their way of life, hunting buffalo and establishing their traditional long narrow farms.
 These were centred around the Saskatchewan River.
-For fifteen years the Métis, native people and a few white settlers lived peacefully together in the area.
+For fifteen years the Métis, First Nations people and a few white settlers lived peacefully together in the area.

 In the 1880s problems began to emerge.
 The Métis found that their narrow strips of land were being disregarded by government surveyors, mapping out grid patterns in advance of railway expansion and land development.
-The native people were suffering from diseases brought by the white settlers, like smallpox, for which they had no immunity: resistance to disease.immunity.
+The Indigenous people were suffering from diseases brought by the white settlers, like smallpox, for which they had no immunity: resistance to disease.immunity.
 And the dwindling buffalo herds were depriving them of their main source of food.
 The white settlers were also contending with high costs and a weak market for their farm products during a period of world recession.
 They began to make more demands on the government in Ottawa, both for assistance and for political reforms.

 By 1884 Métis frustration caused them to send a delegation, led by Gabriel Dumont of Batoche, to Montana where the exiled Louis Riel was teaching school.
 In the 1870s Riel's relatives had sent him to a lunatic asylum in Montreal because he had experienced visions and began to see himself as the prophet of the New World.
 He still had his messianic: of a saviour or Messiah.messianic beliefs when he took up the challenge of the Métis and returned to the northwest to lead them in their struggle against the Canadian government.